Maniguin Island: A unique tour and excursion

-Maniquin Island, also known as Maniguin Island," "Maningning Island," or "Hammerhead Island," lies only 1 to 2 hours by speed boat from our dive Shop in Shangri-la Boracay.
+Maniguin Island, also known as "Maningning Island," or "Hammerhead Island," lies only 1 to 2 hours by speed boat from our dive Shop in Shangri-la Boracay.
 It is 47 kilometers (25 nautical miles) away, heading 209° on the compass.

 Shining a Light on History

-The 1906 lighthouse stands near the southeastern point of Maniquin Island.
+The 1906 lighthouse stands near the southeastern point of Maniguin Island.
 It stand atop a narrow ridge about 33.5 meters (110 feet) high.
-The rest of Maniquin Island is only 4.5 meters (15 feet) high.
-White sand beaches, coral reefs, and deep water surround Maniquin Island.
+The rest of Maniguin Island is only 4.5 meters (15 feet) high.
+White sand beaches, coral reefs, and deep water surround Maniguin Island.

 The original Spanish design for the lighthouse was more elegant.
 Before its construction, an American re-design emphasized speed of construction and lower cost.
 Thus, the tower was the first reinforced concrete lighthouse tower in the Philippines.
 Upon completion it had been faster to build, with higher quality and at less cost.

 A newer, solar-powered, fiberglass tower now sits next to the historic tower.
 Both are 30-meters (98 feet) high.
 Visibility is 37 kilometers (20 nautical miles).